MetaMask/metamask-docs/api-sdk/concepts/sdk-connections.md

 One of the main benefits of ECIES is that it allows the sender and recipient to exchange messages without having to exchange a shared secret beforehand.
-It also provides security against eavesdropping and tampering, as the shared secret is derived from the sender's and recipient's private keys, which are both kept secret.
+It also provides security against eavesdropping and tampering, since the shared secret is derived from the sender's and recipient's private keys, which are both kept secret.

 ![Sequence diagram](../assets/sdk-comm-diagram.svg)